ThanasisTsanas/mRMR_Spearman/README.md

 % medical data", Chapter 7 in Handbook of Systems and Complexity in Health,
 % pp. 113-125, Eds.
 J.P.
 Sturmberg, and C.M.
 Martin, Springer, 2013
 % ********************************************************************
-%
-% For any question, to report bugs, or just to say this was useful, email
-% tsanasthanasis@gmail.com